Frequently Asked Questions

 - Use the metadata to understand the dataset’s context

 metasalmon makes it easy to create packages, but anyone can read them without special software.
+When you share one, send the whole folder (or a zip of the whole folder) so the canonical metadata stays with the data files.

 Does this work with Python?